Azulzzxd/Velocity-User-Interface/Info.md

 > Just a note from me for the skids: your decompile was relatively poor in quality.
 Your GPT prompts did not restore the Win32 logic and half of the code was like spaghetti.
 I also find it funny that you described the condition of the decompile as “near mint" because that was way below "good" let alone "near mint".
 Maybe put more effort into it next time.
 >
 > Love, your dearest Azul :)
-# But this looks different than the current one?

-# What was new in the beta release?
+# What does this include?

-Glad you asked!
 After the initial release of the new interface, many people provided feedback which helped me figure out what people actually wanted.

 ## The following was added/brought back from the old interface
 * The **Client Manager** was brought back with an option to toggle it off